OpenDroneMap/ClusterODM/README.md

 We have [plenty of goals](https://github.com/OpenDroneMap/ClusterODM/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 If you want to help, or need help getting started contributing, get in touch on the [OpenDroneMap community forum](https://community.opendronemap.org).

-## License

-ClusterODM is licensed under the [AGPL](https://github.com/OpenDroneMap/ClusterODM/blob/master/LICENSE), which is not the same as other OpenDroneMap software.
-You are free to use, modify and redistribute the software, but you must publish any changes you make to it if you make the software accessible over a public network.
-Read the [license](https://github.com/OpenDroneMap/ClusterODM/blob/master/LICENSE) for details.

-[Contact us](https://www.masseranolabs.com/contact/) for other licensing options.